 EUR-OPA Major Hazards Agreement - a tool for international co-operation

-The main objectives of the EUR-OPA Major Hazards Agreement are to reinforce and to promote co-operation between Member States in a multi-disciplinary context to ensure better prevention, protection against risks and better preparation in the event of major natural or technological disasters.
+The main objectives of the EUR-OPA Major Hazards Agreement are to reinforce and to promote co-operation between member States in a multi-disciplinary context to ensure better prevention, protection against risks and better preparation in the event of major natural or technological disasters.

-It is assisted by the Committee of Permanent Correspondents, who meets, as of 2013, once a year, where each State is represented by a Correspondent who plays the role of permanent relay between the national authorities and the Agreement.
+It is assisted by the Committee of Permanent Correspondents, who meet, as of 2013, once a year, where each State is represented by a Correspondent who plays the role of permanent relay between the national authorities and the Agreement.
 The Permanent Correspondents and their experts have the following tasks:

 - to develop and prepare the Ministerial Meetings;

 - to gather materials necessary for the elaboration and publication of background documents and adopted resolutions;

 - to exchange and share information on relevant events which have occurred in the participating countries.

 At the scientific and technical level, the specific role of the Specialised Euro-Mediterranean Centres is to develop projects, both at national and regional levels, which aim to improve the awareness of and resilience to major risks within the population.

 Once a year the Meeting of the Directors of Specialised Euro-Mediterranean Centres facilitates the concrete contribution to the common objectives of the various partners through implementation of European expertise and research, training and information programmes.